olivervinn/eclipse-plugins/README.md

 Overview
 ===============

-A collection of plugins to make working with Eclipse and the CDT me friendly.
+A collection of plugins to make working with Eclipse and the CDT friendly.
+Implemented by me in my time for me.
+Maybe useful to you.

 Utils